TobleMiner/wintron7.0/README.md

 1. Get touchscreen driver from ```https://github.com/onitake/gslx680-acpi```
 2. Run ```./fwtool -c GSL_TS_CFG_NEW_WINTRON_70.h -2 -m 1680 -w 1024 -h 600 -t 10 /lib/firmware/silead_ts.fw``` to convert and install the firmware for the touchscreen driver
 3. Build and install the driver
+4. By default the touchscreen is not calibrated so you will have to calibrate the touchscreen using xinput_calibrator.

 # TODO
 ## Sound